-In the Botanic Gardens, students investigate how and why New Zealand biodiversity has changed over time.
+In the Botanic Gardens and Halswell Quarry Park, students investigate how and why New Zealand biodiversity has changed over time.

 Students explore scientific terms around the origin status of our biodiversity, identify native trees and plants, and become a flock of migratory birds to consider the challenges facing the sustainability of natural habitats.